 That One Boss: Reports differ widely, but Demyx or Xaldin are usually brought up, despite the former allegedly being "not a very good fighter" and the latter allowing Mickey to rescue you.
 And, of course, the thirteenth Organization member, Roxas, in Final Mix+.

-Pretty much every boss is That One Boss with a level 1 challenge in final mix, but ESPECIALLY Marluxia, because he casts doom on you with a countdown based on your current level, and every time he hits you it takes off a point from the counter.
+Pretty much every boss is That One Boss with a Level 1 challenge in Final Mix, but ESPECIALLY Marluxia, because he casts doom on you with a countdown based on your current level, and every time he hits you it takes off a point from the counter.
 This means that you cannot get hit once the whole fight or you die.

-The final enemy in the Gummi ship levels.
+The final enemy in the Gummi Ship levels.
 There is a True Final Boss that will fill the screen with hard-to-dodge attacks that will kill you in 4 hits.
 It takes an absurd amount of firepower to kill and will nuke your rank if you take too long.
 The worst part is that it's the final opponent, so you must restart the entire stage to get a rematch!

 Atlantica, which is turned into a Rhythm Game.
 This wouldn't be so bad as Atlantica was already quite the scrappy level.
 However, the Rhythm Game is extremely easy, dull, and uncomfortable, and many find the songs to be gratingnote "Swim This Way" got it the hardest; the other songs got better, but still mixed, reception.
 Although it's a Side Quest this time around, completing Atlantica gives you the Mysterious Abyss Keyblade, which boosts damage done by the Blizzard spell, and the final Blizzard upgrade, and the Orichalcum+.
-Therfore, if you want Blizzaga and the Ultima Weapon later, you have to complete this.
+Therefore, if you want Blizzaga and the Ultima Weapon later, you have to complete this.

 Even worse, if you pause at any point during a song, your only options are to restart, view the mission requirements, and view the controls, meaning that if something happens and you need to stop the game, you have to start the song all over.

-Port Royal also gets this treatment by some fans, as it is simply a Theme Park Version of the movie with Sora, Donald, and Goofy barely involved in the movie's story, plus frustrating combat against cursed undead pirates, and Barbossa being unlikeable.
+Port Royal also gets this treatment by some fans, as it is simply a Theme Park Version of the movie with Sora, Donald, and Goofy barely involved in the movie's story, plus frustrating combat against cursed undead pirates, and Barbossa being unlikable.